We know that choosing to pursue a Master's programme is an important decision, and a substantial investment in yourself.

 Further funding options

-Other sources of funding may be found in these publications; Imperial College London Postgraduate Prospectus, The Grants Register (published by Macmillan), Awards for postgraduate study at Commonwealth Universities (Association of Commonwealth Universities), Study Abroad (UNESCO)
+Other sources of funding may be found in these publications; The Grants Register (published by Macmillan), Awards for postgraduate study at Commonwealth Universities (Association of Commonwealth Universities) and Study Abroad (UNESCO), as well as on the Imperial College London website.

 For UK residents, for further information on financial assistance to support your learning, please visit gov.uk or contact 0800 100 900.